-A quick and easy way to make hashtags more accessible is by capitalizing the first letter of each word in a hashtag.
+A quick and easy way to make hashtags more accessible is by capitalizing the first letter of each word in a hashtag (otherwise known as camel case).
 For example, #ThisIsAccessible.

 Not only will screen readers be able to decipher what the hashtag says, but it will also help people with dyslexia or reading challenges.

 Further, if you like to use a lot of hashtags, you might consider posting the hashtags as a comment rather than within your caption.
 While many users will glance over a long list of hashtags, screen readers will read each and every one.
 Separating the hashtags in their own comment will prevent users with visual impairments from being forced to listen to them all.

 View this post on Instagram